JasonMcCoy/Reversing-a-String/README.md

-# Reversing a String in C# - I have created an application that gets a string from the user and then simply reverses it.
+# Reversing a String in C# - I have created a command prompt/terminal window application that gets a string from the user and then simply reverses it.
 The string will then be displayed back to the user.
 # By Jason McCoy & Jeremy Shanks

 Originally I followed Jeremy's article "How to Reverse a String in C#" and added a few things + refactoring: